Fifth column: In popular culture

-The title of Ernest Hemingway's only play "The Fifth Column" (1938) is a translation of Emilio Mola's phrase la quinta columna.
+The title of Ernest Hemingway's only play The Fifth Column (1938) is a translation of Emilio Mola's phrase la quinta columna.
 In early 1937, Hemingway had been in Madrid, reporting the war from the loyalist side, and helping make the film The Spanish Earth.
 He returned to the US to publicize the film and wrote the play, in the Hotel Florida in Madrid, on his next visit to Spain later that year.

 In the US, an Australian radio play, The Enemy Within, proved to be very popular, though this popularity was due to the belief that the stories of fifth column activities were based on real events.
 In December 1940, the Australian censors had the series banned.

-British reviewers of Agatha Christie's 1941 novel N or M? used the term to describe the plot's depiction of two British turncoats working on behalf the German government in Britain during World War II.

-In Frank Capra's film Meet John Doe (1941), newspaper editor Henry Connell warns the politically naïve protagonist, John Doe, about a businessman's plans to promote his own political ambitions using the apolitical John Doe Clubs.
-Connell says to John: "Listen, pal, this fifth-column stuff is pretty rotten, isn't it?", identifying the businessman with anti-democratic interests in the United States.
-When Doe agrees, he adds: "And you'd feel like an awful sucker if you found yourself marching right in the middle of it, wouldn't you?"

-In the film All Through the Night (1942), "Gloves" Donahue (Humphrey Bogart) tries to stop a secret Nazi fifth column trying to sink a battleship in New York.